whatmakeart/whatmakeart.github.io/content/video/adobe-premiere-pro/doppelganger-effect-tutorial-adobe-premiere-pro.md

 ---

 <div class="iframe-16-9-container">
-<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/PT1V1t61oT0?si=fj93EAoQZ5dcTaUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/PT1V1t61oT0?si=fj93EAoQZ5dcTaUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 In this video tutorial, I will show you how to create a doppelganger effect in Adobe Premiere Pro.
 This effect can be used to make it look like there are two of you in the same scene.